 Well done on building your first website.
 Now you need to lead your students to it.

 So this could be if you’re writing and creating blog posts.
-You can share the links to your blog posts in yoga Facebook groups which is a great way to send new people to visit your website to read your blog.
+You can share the links to your blog posts in yoga Facebook groups.
+That is a great way to send new people to visit your website to read your blog.

-You could consider guest blogging where you have your content published on someone else’s website with a link back to your own website.
-Ideally the other blog has an audience reach bigger than your own but that closely matches your ideal student.
+You could consider guest blogging where your content is published on someone else’s website with a link back to your own website.
+Ideally, the other blog has an audience reach bigger than your own but that closely matches your ideal student.

 Any flyers/ business cards you create also need to carry your site details on there.

 Myth #5: “But I have my social media accounts to manage.
 Isn’t that enough?”

 Your social media accounts are just one (of many) ways to connect with your fellow yogis and your students.